It might be great, but have you been warned about some of its pitfalls?

 These are much closer together than their cabled cousins and so you might find yourself pushing the wrong one.
 Do that on a 20% climb and you’ll know about it.

-This problem is worse still when wearing gloves when your chubby fingered-ness can cause all sorts of problems.
+This problem is worse still when wearing gloves: your chubby fingered-ness can cause all sorts of problems.

 5. The cable can jump out